Why good products/companies are fading out.

 Object-oriented Design

-Max. file size 18 millionen TByte
+Max. file size 18 million TByte

 Pervasive multi-threading architecture (operating system is divided into small threads which profit optimally from several CPUs)

-System Environment
+BeOS System Environment

 64-Bit operating system